-After college football at the University of Arizona, Mulitalo was drafted in 1999 by the Baltimore Ravens.
+After playing college football at the University of Arizona, Mulitalo was drafted in 1999 by the Baltimore Ravens.
 He went on to play ten years in the NFL, including a Super Bowl Championship with the Ravens in the 2000-01 season.

 After retiring from the NFL, and coaching the offensive line in the inaugural season at Herriman High School, Mulitalo moved with his wife and three children to the Samoan Island of Upolu where he taught and coached the Church College of Samoa rugby team to a national title.
 As a Polynesian-American, Mulitalo now joins Navy head coach Ken Niumatalolo and Brigham Young University’s Kalani Sitake as one of three Polynesian members of The Church of Jesus Christ of Latter-day Saints to become NCAA head football coaches.